-Tooth decay, also known as cavities, is the second only to the common cold as the most prevalent disease in the United States.
-Tooth decay occurs when plaque, the sticky substance that forms on teeth, combines with the sugars and/or starches of the food you eat.
+Did you know tooth decay, also known as cavities, is the second most prevalent disease in the United States?
+(The common cold is first.)
+Tooth decay occurs when plaque, the sticky substance that forms on teeth, combines with the sugars and/or starches of the food we eat.
 This combination produces acids that attack tooth enamel.

-You can get cavities at any age—they aren’t just for children.
-As you age, you can develop cavities as your tooth enamel erodes.
-Dry mouth due to age or medications can also lead to cavities.
+You can get cavities at any age, they aren't just for children.
+As you age, you can develop cavities as your tooth enamel erodes, and dry mouth due to age or medications can also lead to cavities.

 Gum disease, also known as periodontal disease, is an infection of the gums surrounding the teeth.
 It is also one of the main causes of tooth loss among adults.
 Some studies have indicated that there may be a link between heart disease and periodontal disease.